 IP TAKE: Getty has a continuing rotation of grant programs and initiatives.
-In order to stay on top of them, it's highly recommended to sign up for the Getty Foundation newsletter.
+In order to stay on top of them, grant seekers should sign up for the Getty Foundation newsletter.

 Connecting Art Histories - This program seeks to "strengthen art history as a global discipline by fostering new intellectual exchanges among scholars in targeted regions whose economic or political realities have previously prevented collaboration."
-Grants are given to support visiting professorships in selected art history departments and research centers, and to support "intensive research seminars."
+Grants support visiting professorships in selected art history departments and research centers.
+They also support "intensive research seminars."
 Past grants in this area include $160,000 to the Museum of Latin American Art in Long Beach, CA, and $224,000 to the University of Texas at Austin for a series of research seminars on Latin American and Latino art.
 (Many grants in this area were given to University programs.)

-Digital Art History - This program is designed to provide grants that allow art historians to "explore the opportunities and challenges" presented by digital technologies.
-Grants are given in support of training to "prepare art historians to work with new technologies, and to plan for innovative research and publication projects that will establish new models for the field."
-Duke University recently received a $50,000 grant in 2015 to support "a ten-day intensive summer institute, Visualizing Venice, that focuses on the history of the Venice Biennale."
+Digital Art History - This program provides grants that allow art historians to "explore the opportunities and challenges" presented by digital technologies.
+Grants fund training to "prepare art historians to work with new technologies, and to plan for innovative research and publication projects that will establish new models for the field."
+Duke University received a $50,000 grant in 2015 to support "a ten-day intensive summer institute, Visualizing Venice, that focuses on the history of the Venice Biennale."

 Panel Paintings Initiative - This initiative funds a "range of coordinated efforts to create new avenues for training emerging and mid–career professionals, to notch up advanced practitioners, and to increase knowledge on panel preservation."